The Healing Obituary, a Writing Seminar

 When it comes to writing, who needs to revise?

-You do.
-We all do.
 But where do you start?
-What are you looking for?
 How do you decide what to rewrite, what to cut, what to add?

-In this four-week class, editor and writer Kitty Sheehan will walk you through the revision process, a step at a time, bringing confidence and clarity to your writing.
+Kitty walks you through the revision process, a step at a time, bringing confidence and clarity to your writing.